 “The work is working,” Lively said.
 “Being able to be in position where I’m doing as much as I can when it comes to my own time and getting my shots up, I just want to say, ‘Thank you Sean Sweeney.’

 “He’s been motivating me.
-He done push me way harder than any coach has.
+He pushed me way harder than any coach has.
 No matter if that’s ball handling, touch shots, threes, he’s been the hardest coach on me.”

-That extra push by Sweeney apparently paid off as Lively finished Monday’s 121-116 loss to the Memphis Grizzlies in the pre-season opener with 12 points, three rebounds, two assists and two steals in just 14 minutes off the bench.
+That extra push by Sweeney apparently paid off as Lively finished Monday’s 121-116 loss to Memphis in the preseason opener with 12 points, three rebounds, two assists and two steals in just 14 minutes off the bench.
 And he was a perfect 5-for-5 from the field.

 “I feel like I’ve had the most growth in the game and I’ve been extending my game as much as possible,” Lively said.
 “Whenever you see all the workouts that you’ve been doing and you’ve been able to use it in a game, it just makes you want to go back and work harder.”